-This web page contains definitions and links to additional resources to assist the device industry, user facilities (hospitals and health care clinics) and clinical investigators in using FDA’s data and terminology standards for the preparation of pre- and post-market submissions.
+This web page contains definitions and links to additional resources to assist the device industry, user facilities (hospitals and health care clinics) and clinical investigators in using the FDA’s data and terminology standards for the preparation of pre- and post-market submissions.

 Definitions for Data and Terminology Standards

-- Data Standards provide consistent meaning to data shared among different information systems, programs and agencies throughout the product’s life cycle.
+- Data Standards provide consistent meaning to data shared among different information systems, programs, and agencies throughout the product’s life cycle.
 These include representation, format, definition, structuring, tagging, transmission, manipulation, use, and management of data.

 - Terminology Standards control terms and definitions used in submissions to the FDA.
 They are often used in combination with a data standard to aid in exchange and interpretation of data.